 - Summer Feet Cycling also offers a bike tour of Peaks Island, right off Portland’s coast.
 Book your Peaks Island tour.

 - Explore Portland Breakwater Lighthouse in Bug Light Park.
-This diminutive lighthouse is Grecian-styled and was made on the breakwater after a storm destroyed much of the harbor in 1831.
-Big work for a small light, locally called “Bug Light”.
+This diminutive lighthouse is Grecian-styled.
+It was placed on the breakwater after a storm destroyed much of the harbor in 1831.
+Big work for a small light, locally called “Bug Light.”

-- In season, take a tour inside the Spring Point Ledge Light, the only caisson-style light house that you can walk.
+- In season, take a tour inside the Spring Point Ledge Light, the only caisson-style lighthouse to which you can walk.
 Read more about all of Portland’s Lighthouses.

 - Picnic on a lobster roll, while listening to the foghorn of the Portland Head Light in Fort Williams Park.